OneForFreedom/Sweat-Snitch/README.md

 # Sweat-Snitch

-Humidifier and temp reader.
-Flashes if temps are over 30 and 40 in degrees celsius
+Humidifier and Temp reader and projector, Top oled shows temp whilst bottom oled shows humidity.
+It also has a i2c multiplex because both oleds use the same lib.

+And no. This wont work if  you completely submerge it in water.

 ## Project Images